-Here you can find a lot of fisherman looking for the catch of the day, which makes up a lot of the local seafood found in restaurants.
+Here you can find a lot of fishermen looking for the catch of the day, which makes up a lot of the local seafood found in restaurants.

 Let’s not forget the sea otters that love basking in the sun.

-Finally, you have the bay where you can do some paddle boarding and kayaking through out the calm waters.
-One of the best activities you can do is bike ride.
+Finally, you have the bay where you can do some paddle boarding and kayaking throughout the calm waters.
+One of the best activities you can do is the bike ride.
 Whether you brought your bike or you have to rent one, it is definitely on the top things to do while here.

 If you also love incorporating some cool travel along your California road trip then I highly suggest you also check out some cool sight seeing along the way.

 Chances are, you are taking the 1-North.
-This highway is the most scenic you can take when you road trip the California coast.
+This highway is the most scenic you can take when you take a road trip to the California coast.

 One of the nice places to check out with a small detour along the way is Hearst Castle!
-This neat location is a museum and an iconic mansion where one’s mans dreams started on a hill.
+This neat location is a museum and an iconic mansion where one’s man’s dream started on a hill.